When a prospective customer calls us, they generally have one of two engagement models in mind: time and materials (T&M) or fixed price (FP).

-Just to define the terms, T&M is a billing model where a professional services firm such as Cardinal Peak invoices our customer a set amount for every hour we work; plus we pass through expenses (“materials”) at our cost.
+Just to define the terms, T&M is a billing model where a professional services firm, such as Cardinal Peak, invoices their customer a set amount for every hour worked; plus expenses (“materials”) are passed through at the firm’s cost.
 We expend effort up front to work out a detailed, estimated schedule and budget for the project, and we work hard to meet it.
-But at the end of the day, the up-front estimate is precisely that—an estimate—and we do not provide a guarantee we can complete the project on the schedule and budget we supplied.
+But at the end of the day, the upfront estimate is precisely that — an estimate — and we do not provide a guarantee we can complete the project on the schedule and budget we supplied.
 (Our track record is pretty good, though: We wouldn’t have too many repeat customers if we missed our estimates often.)

 The approach we must employ to mitigate this risk is:

 - insist on highly detailed requirements documents up front;